Your money-making expert. Financial journalist, TV and radio personality.

 To find out more about the process, visit the National Rail website.

-Apart from claiming a refund from delays or cancellations, you may also be entitled to a refund on the APD (air passenger duty) if you booked a flight for your family before March 1st 2016.
+You may be entitled to a refund on the APD (air passenger duty) if you booked a flight for your family before March 1st 2016.

 With APD rates ranging from anything between £13 and £438, it may be worth investigating whether you were affected.